 5G delivers myriad advancements in network capability and performance, but what are its health risks?

-I could not in good conscience promote or even take a passive stance on a technology that would leave collateral damage to children, elderly, or the otherwise vulnerable.
+I could not in good conscience promote or even take a passive stance on a technology that would leave collateral damage to children, the elderly or otherwise vulnerable.
 I had to learn for myself if there is any legitimacy to the steady drumbeat of 5G health risks.

 The anti-wireless community has been raising concerns about the impact of high-frequency radio waves for nearly two decades.
-In the year 2000, Broward County Florida asked a consulting physicist, Bill P. Curry, to study the impact of wireless technologies on their near 250,000 students.
+In the year 2000, Broward County Florida asked a consulting physicist Bill P. Curry to study the impact of wireless technologies on its near 250,000 students.
 He reported back that wireless technologies “were likely to be a serious health hazard.”
 The report included a graph that showed a spike in radiation tissue absorption with the increase in frequency.
 This report has been fodder for alarmists ever since.

-Yet for every report, there are multiple experts and reports that contradict Dr. Curry’s assessment.
-With degrees in Physics and Electrical Engineering, no one questions his understanding of electromagnets and radio waves.
+Yet there are multiple experts and other reports that contradict Dr. Curry’s assessment.
+With degrees in physics and electrical engineering, no one questions his understanding of electromagnets and radio waves.
 However, it is noted that he lacks the biology pedigree to determine the impact of radio waves on human tissue.
-Christopher Collins, professor of radiology at New York University and an expert who studies the impact of radio and electromagnetic waves on humans, said that the radio waves at these frequencies just “don’t penetrate the body.
+Christopher Collins, professor of radiology at New York University and an expert who studies the impact of radio and electromagnetic waves on humans, claims that radio waves at these frequencies just “don’t penetrate the body.
 Dr. Curry failed to consider the shielding effect of the human skin.”